Horticultural and Craft Show

 The categories are fairly wide-ranging so that everyone should be able to find something that they can enter.
 Remember, its not just flowers, fruit and vegetables, it's also art, crafts and photography, with a 'catch all' category in most sections for items not actually specified.

 We are not looking for outstanding entries, just the best you can do.
-And gardeners, if the weather has been too hot, too cold, too wet, too dry, your neighbours have suffered as we'!!
+And gardeners, if the weather has been too hot, too cold, too wet, too dry, your neighbours have suffered as well.

 WE WANT EVERYONE TO BE INVOLVED. so, if you can find a few flowers, or fruit, or vegetables in your garden; something you made that you are proud of; a photograph you took that you feel really works - find a category and put it in.
 It doesn't cost anything to enter and who knows, you could end up one of our 25th Anniversary Prize Winners.